mrazomej/AutoEncoderToolkit.jl/docs/src/diffgeo.md

 By setting the loss function to be this approximation of the length of the curve, we can train the neural network to approximate the geodesic curve.

-`AutoEncode.jl` provides the `NeuralGeodesic` struct to implement this idea.
+`AutoEncoderToolkit.jl` provides the `NeuralGeodesic` struct to implement this idea.
 The struct takes three inputs:
 - The multi-layer perceptron (MLP) that approximates the geodesic curve.
 - The initial point in latent space.